Task 1: Loose comparison

 Comparing strings that look like integers

-When two strings look like integers then PHP convert them into integers.
+When two strings look like integers, PHP converts them into integers during comparison.
 For example:

 "0e12" == "0e34" TRUE exponential notation